top of page

 For severe dry eye and corneal neuralgia patients, even the most experienced eye doctors tend to bow out as being unable to further assist once eg artificial tears, punctal plugs and Ikervis have been deployed.
 Particular attention and care are needed at this juncture for those patients showing increasing levels of debilitation and desperation, for the mind set of suicidal ideation is a sure sign characteristic of having corneal neuralgia.
 This is precisely where medical reinforcement needs to be called upon.

 So what causes corneal neuralgia?
 It has been linked to occur after variously induced severe chronic dry eyes, and acute injuries such as various ocular surgeries, including keratorefractive procedures.
 Corneal laser surgery cuts in part the superficial sub-basal nerve plexus; ongoing inflammation and abnormal axonal healing may be responsible.
 The pain process in all probability originates in the peripheral nerve endings; it can only be hypothesized chronicity may lead to centralisation.
 Is this because of a physically hyper-stimulated neural receptor pathway that in a pathophysiological sense can no longer turn off?
 Or a form of physical damage, such as aberrant regeneration or ganglionic insult, where there is constant firing of upregulated nociceptors which become hyper-responsive?
 There may well be predisposing factors, genetic, dietary (vitamin B12 & D deficiency), other neurological, psychological or pain disorders (migraine, fibromyalgia, irritable bowel syndrome).
+In very rare cases a tentative connection has been made with small fibre neuropathy.
 Is the central nervous system susceptible to certain psychopathological priming events?
 Distorted neuronal excitability would seem to hold the key to improving our understanding.

 Corneal neuralgia is distressing for patients and family; inevitably some of that rubs off on involved clinicians.
 Consults are demanding and treatment strategies a patience testing hard slog.
 A multidisciplinary team needs to pull expertise from ophthalmology, neurology, psychology, psychiatry, and pain management specialists to assist in the step-wise therapeutic escalation.